rvarago/rvarago.github.io/_drafts/2020-10-21-type-driven-designing-haskell-filter.md

 >
 > Conclusively, it is much better to combine types **with** tests.

 Nevertheless, I very much like letting types help with my design.
-Especially the relief when the type-checker refuses my code due to a type-mismatch caused by a wrong refactoring.
+Especially the relief when the type-checker rejects my broken code due to a type-mismatch caused by a wrong refactoring.

-It is all about extra safety guarantees, increasing our confidence that the code is correct.
+Having said that, is all about bringing extra safety guarantees, increasing our confidence that the code is correct.

 ## References